 As a business owner, you’ll need to understand the numbers.

 We’ve heard too many attorneys suggest that they choose law school to avoid numbers.
 (Sound familiar?)
 As a business owner, you should be excited about your numbers.
 Your business exists to make a profit.
 You want to know that your firm is profitable and financially healthy, and if not, what levers you’ll need to pull to change things.

 To do this, put sound financial practices for your business in place.
 This means:

 - You have a documented long-term financial strategy and profitability model that aligns your short-term budgets and reports with your firm’s long-term goals.

-- You have access to sufficient capital and cash flow to fund your firm for the foreseeable future.
+- You have access to sufficient capital and cash flow to fund your firm for the foreseeable future (more on this below).

 - You follow written budgets and regularly monitor consistent financial reports and financial KPIs.